-Popular Dannevirke restaurant The Barrelhouse was burning.
-A plumber driving past saved it
+Dannevirke restaurant The Barrelhouse on fire, plumber saves it

 The fire had burned through the ceiling and part of it had fallen in which made the task of getting to the fire easier.

-The fire brigade arrived and took over, dampening down the area and had two firefighters in breathing apparatus go up into the roof to dampen down hotspots.
+The fire brigade arrived and took over, dampening down the area.
+Two firefighters in breathing apparatus went up into the roof to dampen down hotspots.

 Fire chief Peter Sinclair said Howell's actions definitely saved the building from being destroyed.